Hello Students!

 Alternative Energy -energy derived from sources that do not use up natural resources or harm the environment.

-Solar energy; Wind energy; Hydroelectric energy (energy of moving water);
+Examples: Solar energy; Wind energy; Hydroelectric energy (energy of moving water);

 Geothermal heat energy (“geo” means Earth) (“thermal” means Heat)